knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 ## Setting up app_dev.php for Debugging

 To figure things out, let's jump straight to the code, starting with the `app_dev.php` front controller.
-We'll be putting some `var_dump` statements core classes, and for that to actually work, we need to make a few changes here.
+We're goinf to add some `var_dump` statements to core classes, and for that to actually work, we need to make a few changes here.
 First, instead of loading `bootstrap.php.cache`, require `autoload.php`.
 Second, make sure this `$kernel->loadClassCache()` line is commented out: